 Retrofile — one of the first major stock photography libraries — was founded in the 1920s, primarily because photography production started to ramp up after the First World War.
 The availability of cameras had become more widespread, and they were no longer viewed as exotic or luxurious apparatus.

-Stock photography was born out of the desire to gain access to beautiful, universally useful photos without the need to hire photographers for expensive photoshoots.
-Further down the road, it also started to help businesses of all kinds not to have to keep track of a number of pressing copyright issues.
+Stock photography was born out of the desire to gain access to the beautiful, universally useful photos without the need to hire photographers for expensive photoshoots.
+Further down the road, it also started to help businesses of all kinds not to have to keep track of some pressing copyright issues.
 Nowadays, you can use a stock photo without restrictions by merely paying a one-time fee to a royalty-free stock image licensor such as Dreamstime.

 Stock photos are photographs for which the artist has licensed their photo’s use to another party for commercial purposes.
 Publishers and advertisers began to consider using them during the 1920s, and now they represent an essential part of most businesses.
 Whether it’s journalists, advertisers, marketers, web designers, bloggers, influencers, or TV anchors, they all crave stock photographs for the low cost and how easy they are to acquire.